FOR IMMEDIATE RELEASE

 Turn Off the Lights Browser Extension for YouTube and Beyond NAMED FINALIST FOR BEST Websites, Web Services & Applications IN THE 7th ANNUAL LOVIE AWARDS

 Fans Can Vote Online to Help Turn Off the Lights Win EU Internet’s Top Honour: peopleslovie.eu

 Antwerp — 19 September 2017 –Turn Off the Lights announced today that it has been named a Finalist for Best Websites, Web Services & Applications in The 7th Annual Lovie Awards.

-The Lovie Awards, presented by the International Academy of Digital Arts and Sciences (IADAS), is the most prestigious honour in Europe for excellence across websites, online advertising, internet video, mobile sites, apps & podcasts and social.
+The Lovie Awards, presented by the International Academy of Digital Arts and Sciences (IADAS), is the most prestigious honor in Europe for excellence across websites, online advertising, internet video, mobile sites, apps & podcasts, and social.
 IADAS, which selects the Lovie Award Winners, is comprised of Internet industry experts including Musician Imogen Heap, Dan Howell (danisnotonfire), Actor/Writer Stephen Fry, Vic Hayes (“‘Father of Wi-Fi”), Robin Chase (Founder, Buzzcar), Alexander Ljung, Founder & CEO of Soundcloud and Corinne Vigreux (Co-Founder, TomTom).